mindhivefi/ts-form-validation/README.md

 [![CircleCI](https://circleci.com/gh/mindhivefi/ts-form-validation/tree/master.svg?style=svg)](https://circleci.com/gh/mindhivefi/ts-form-validation/tree/master)

 This is a simple library to do form validation using Typescript's magnificent strong typing features.
-Framework focuses give an uniform architecture for validating a form fields and a form as a whole with a proper state validation.
+Framework focuses in giving an uniform architecture for validating a form fields and a form as a whole with a proper state validation.
 To do actual field type validations, it is recommended to use this library besides some other library such as [validator -library](https://www.npmjs.com/package/validator).

+The framework is been kept in simple, so that it should be easy to integrate into a different frameworks.
+The framework is been tested in production use with React and React Native projects.

 ## Installation